Logoi-Linguistics/Logoi-Linguistics/README.md

 %

 ;
-; Operational (;/%) Precedences
+; Operational (;/%) Precedences (For Human Eyes Only!)
 ;

-; This sentence is ignored.
+; This sentence is ignored. ; (Editorial)

-% This sentence is translated to Prolog.
+% This sentence is translated to Prolog. ; (Logical)

-This-sentence-is-translated-to-Lisp.
+This-is-translated-to-Lisp. ; (Mathematical)

+;
+; Operational (;/%) Precedences (For Human Eyes Only!)
+;

 ; This sentence is ignored. % This sentence is ignored.
 This-sentence-is-ignored.
 ; This sentence is ignored.
 This-sentence-is-ignored. % This sentence is ignored.

+% Prolog:

+% This sentence is translated to Prolog.
+%   This sentence is translated to Prolog.
+%   This sentence is translated to Prolog.
+%       This sentence is translated to Prolog.
+%   This sentence is translated to Prolog.
+This sentence is translated to Prolog.

 % This sentence is translated to Prolog. ; This sentence is ignored.
+% This sentence is translated to Prolog. ; This sentence is ignored.
+This-is-ignored.
 % This sentence is translated to Prolog. ; This sentence is ignored. % This sentence is ignored.
-% This sentence is translated to Prolog. ; This sentence is ignored.
-This-sentence-is-ignored.
 % This sentence is translated to Prolog.
 This sentence is translated to Prolog. ; This sentence is ignored.
 % This sentence is translated to Prolog.
-This-sentence-is-translated-to-Lisp. ; This sentence is ignored.
+This-is-translated-to-Lisp. ; This sentence is ignored.

 This-sentence-is-translated-to-Lisp. ; This sentence is ignored.
 This-sentence-is-translated-to-Lisp. ; This sentence is ignored. % This sentence is ignored.